eidp/actions-kubernetes/verify-up/README.md

 <!-- NOTE: This file's contents are automatically generated.
 Do not edit manually. -->
 # Verify Up (Action)

-This actions verifies whether the deployment specified in by the provided inputs is up and running.
+This actions verifies whether the deployment specified by the provided inputs is up and running.
 It checks the status of the deployment in the specified Kubernetes namespace.

 A kubernetes context must already be configured prior to using this action.